thunderseethe/thunderseethe.github.io/content/posts/function-application-grow-a-spine.md

 +++

 Function application can be found nestled into the heart of basically every functional language.
-At the risk of aggrandizing, I would even say every programming language.
+At the risk of hyperbole, I would even say every programming language.
 Unlike languages inheriting from the C family, function application in functional languages makes use of [currying](https://en.wikipedia.org/wiki/Currying).
+Currying lets us eschew multi argument functions in favor of a bunch of single argument functions that return more functions.
-Heralding all the way back to the dawn of the lambda calculus:
+Function application (and currying) herald all the way back to the dawn of the lambda calculus:

 ```hs
 data LambdaCalc